Did you know that you can effectively use salt to kill weeds? These tips will help you do it properly and with amazing results!

 Because this method does prevent any kind of plant from growing, it’s recommended only for areas where you know you’ll never want to plant again, like walkways, driveways, or patios.
 If you have a really stubborn weed in one of your flower gardens though, you can safely use salt by cutting the top off of the weed and sprinkling about a half teaspoon of salt directly into the weed from the top.
 Once it’s good and dead, pull it out and almost all of the salt should be removed with it.
 I’ve also shared a recipe in the past for a homemade weed killer that you can pour right on the leaves of any weeds you want to kill.
 So that’s a good solution too if your flower bed is really overrun.

-Like I’ve mentioned before, you definitely don’t want to use this anywhere that you’ll be wanting to grow flowers, veggies, plants or shrubs in the future, so be mindful of the fact that if you overdo it, you do risk some salt running off of your walkways and into neighboring flower beds and lawns.
+Like I’ve mentioned before, you want to use salt to kill weeds and weeds only so you definitely don’t want to use this anywhere that you’ll be wanting to grow flowers, veggies, plants or shrubs in the future.
+Be mindful of the fact that if you overdo it, you do risk some salt running off of your walkways and into neighboring flower beds and lawns.
 From my experience, this risk is pretty low as I can almost draw a line on the border of my lawn with the salt and have only the grass that I want to die turn yellow without harming the rest of the lawn, but of course this is with very conservative use and only when necessary!
 I love the results I’ve been seeing and I love that it fits into my very tight schedule without me having to worry about kids running around in a yard where I’ve used harsh chemicals that may hurt them.

-After weighing all of the pros and cons of using salt for weeds, and after gaining such a sense of peace of mind this year now that I’ve learned to manage this problem, I completely recommend you try this out if you have the same walkway and driveway issues that I’ve had!
+After weighing all of the pros and cons of using salt to kill weeds, and after gaining such a sense of peace of mind now that I’ve learned to manage this problem, I completely recommend you try this out if you have the same walkway and driveway issues that I’ve had!
 It feels amazing to be weed-free!

 Now, if we can just figure out a way for it to take less than three hours to cut our lawn, we’ll be all set! 🙂